 ROHN engineers have far more tower experience and are among the real pioneers in tower construction and design.
 All ROHN towers are carefully and fully engineered to provide the ultimate in structural strength and outstanding performance capabilities.
+The line is comance capabilities.
 The line is complete, proved by thousands of installations for every conceivable type job.
 All accessories, lighting, and microwave reflectors are available from ROHN.

 Shown below is a series of four special ROHN towers for a Jerrold-Taco CATV antenna installation.
-Towers are engineered, manufactured and installed under complete ROHN supervision for unsurpassed strength and dependability in CATV use.
+Towers are engineered, manufactured and installed under complete ROHN supervision for unsurpassed strength and dependability in CATV